pintuUP/delata-demo/README.md

 # delata-demo
-this demo for git and github
+this demo for git and github.